gokulchandra/k8s-ingress-setup/README.md

 The certificate is self signed and hence will throw an SSL error.
 Bypass this using ***-k*** option of ***Curl***.

-# corrections
+# updates
 - added nginx-roles.yml
 - with rbac namespace are mandatory. added namespaces to all
-- get minikube ip: `minikube service nginx-ingress --url --namespace=kube-system`
+- get minikube ip: `minikube service nginx-ingress --url`